The Tears of Hercules

-The Tears of Hercules is the thirty-first studio album by British singer-songwriter Rod Stewart.
+The Tears of Hercules is the thirty-second studio album by British singer-songwriter Rod Stewart.
 It was released on 12 November 2021 through Warner and Rhino.
 It was produced by Stewart and Kevin Savigar.

 Background

 Stewart began a songwriting and production partnership with Kevin Savigar in the early 2010s, and they experienced widespread commercial success with Time (2013), Another Country (2015) and Blood Red Roses (2018).
 Stewart then released a series of compilation albums, including You're in My Heart, Cupid and a box set of material recorded between 1975 and 1978.

 Music and lyrics

 Stewart co-wrote nine of the album's tracks with Kevin Savigar and Emerson Swinford.
 "I Can't Imagine" is dedicated to Stewart's wife Penny Lancaster.
 "Hold On" addresses topical issues including bigotry and racism, with a reference to civil rights activist John Lewis.
 "Born to Boogie" is dedicated to Marc Bolan.

 The title track was written by Canadian singer-songwriter Marc Jordan and composer Stephan Moccio, and originally released on Jordan's album Make Believe Ballroom (2004).
 Jordan had previously co-written "Rhythm of My Heart" with John Capek, a major hit for Stewart in 1991.
 The album also includes covers of "Some Kind of Wonderful" and the Johnny Cash song "These Are My People".